With more than 3,000 UK bank branches closing over the last four and a half years, here are your options if your last bank in town closes.

 A small number of M&S stores (full list here) have a bank manager who can help you manage your account and apply for products.

-Tesco Bank customers can deposit and withdraw up to £500 at selected larger Tesco stores (listed here).
+Tesco Bank customers can withdraw up to £500 and deposit up to £2,000 at selected larger Tesco stores (listed here).

 You can compare bank accounts – including Post Office and the supermarkets – on loveMONEY’s comparison site.